shanhaichik/Revent/README.md

 ==========
 Redis pub/sub module for NodeJS

-## Dear friends, if you find any bugs or you will have suggestions, I'll tell you very much.
+## Dear friends, if you find any bugs or you will have suggestions, I'll tell you thanks very much.
 And you plus one in karma;)

 ## Install